NetSec-Focus/netsec-focus.github.io/_drafts/2019-01-29-An_Adventure_to_Try_Harder_Tjnulls_OSCP_Journey.markdown

 ### Previous Experience:

 I’ve been in the IT/Cyber Security Field since 2012 (If you count education experience really).
 I started working as a depot repair technician fixing broken laptops and I hated it.
-After working there, I was offered to be a cyber lab technician for a community college that I graduated from.
+After working there, I was offered an opportunity to be a cyber lab technician for a community college that I graduated from.
 That place is where I learned so much more about cyber security because my co-worker and I had to spin up the entire program from the ground up…It was awesome!
 My coordinator would assign me with so many tasks which gave me the ability to learn more and to hone my skills.
 After two years I took another position to work for govt contractor as a SOC Analyst because the college was unable to hire me full time.
 I never left the college though because I was offered to be an adjunct professor and teach the Ethical Hacking class they offered.

 One thing that I enjoyed in high school and throughout college was competing in cyber competitions like Cyber Patriot and National Cyber league.
 These competitions really help me get more engaged in cyber security and I still enjoy competing today.
 In the past 5 years I have competed in 205 competitions including MACCDC, ALCCDC, Global Cyberlympics, and my favorite one of all SANS NETWARS.
 I won my first my time competing at SANS Netwars and was given the opportunity to compete in the SANS Tournament of Champions and it was incredible.
 With my work experience, trainings, and personal hobbies I was able to obtain a lot of exposure to the field and improve my skillsets which helped me through my journey.